livinlrg/single_cell_workshop/README.md

   - Some code to run gene set enrichments
 - Cel_tissue_markers.xlsx
   - A list of markers for some terminal cell types in the animal
+- workshop_gene_data.csv
+  - Contains functional annotations of the genes in the dataset